jsawaya/eigenframe/README.md

 # EigenFrame
-## to build dynamic systems for Android
+## Platform for dynamic systems on Android

-EigenFrame is like a web client, it starts with a url request, but instead of getting a simple web page, EigenFrame gets specifications to dynamically build a custom application, layout user interface dialogs, control access to camera and sensors, and integrate many other programmable features.
+EigenFrame is similar to a web-browser in that it starts with a url request.

+Instead of getting a simple web page, EigenFrame gets the specifications to dynamically build a custom application including Android user-interface components and provides access to available camera hardware and device sensors.

+EigenFrame is openly programmable.

-Way more than just a browser window, it provides several programmable scripting interfaces, including an embedded javascript interpreter, and a secure shell (ssh) client to call application services (like: bash, ruby, python, prolog, gpg, etc.)
+More than just a web-browser, EigenFrame enables programmable scripting interfaces including an embedded javascript interpreter with access to internal Android classes, methods and properties.

-* Open frames via url request
-* Open frames via ssh request
+In contrast, web-browsers have very limited scripting access to the host mobile device, from inside a browser window.

+EigenFrame includes a secure-shell client capability to interface with a local Termux app (with openssh) to run your application scripts (bash, git, ruby, perl, python, prolog, gpg ...) to implement dynamic systems.

+With EigenFrame you can also use cloud-based micro-services through asynchronous url/ssh requests to generate dynamic EigenFrame screen components with secure system integration for a truly extensible architecture.

+## Initial app-url request

+EigenFrame starts with a url request to retrieve the application-level security specifications, permissions and tab-fragments.

+There are 3 ways to perform the initial app-url request:
+* launch the EigenFrame app with a default home-url
+* use an EigenFrame short-cut (which contains the app-url)
+* use one EigenFrame app to launch another EigenFrame app (and another).

 The home-url is defined in this eigenframe shared directory file:
 > file:///storage/emulated/0/Android/data/com.sawaya.eigenframe.full/files/home-url.txt